 Introduction of the Namtso

-The word "Namtso" means the Heavenly Lake in Tibetan, and it is regarded as one of the three holy lakes by local people.
-(The other two are Yamdrok Lake and Lake Manasarovar).
+The word "Namtso" means the Heavenly Lake in Tibetan, and it is regarded as one of the three holy lakes by local people (The other two are Yamdrok Lake and Lake Manasarovar).
 The pure water of the lake is a crystal-clear blue.
 Clear skies join the surface of the lake in the distance, creating an integrated, scenic vista.
-Soul of every visitor who has ever been here seems to be cleansed by the pure lake water.
+The soul of every visitor who has ever been here seeming to be cleansed by the pure lake water.